NYRR Sustainability

 Plogging is also a great way to introduce new body movements into your run such as bending, squatting, stretching, and even lunging while you pick up trash.
 When you plog, you aren’t running for time, you are running to help heal the earth and improve your own strength.

-In 2022, NYRR committed to hosting public plogging events prior to all 3 of our marquee races: the United Airlines NYC Half, the RBC Brooklyn Half, and the TCS New York City Marathon.
+NYRR hosts public plogging events prior to all 3 of our marquee races: the United Airlines NYC Half, the RBC Brooklyn Half, and the TCS New York City Marathon.
 Don’t forget to look out for these interactive opportunities on our events calendar and sign up through the links provided.

 We also encourage runners and walkers to bring plogging back to their own neighborhoods in New York City and around the world!